9 Softball Tips To Improve Your Softball Game

 Change Your Grip Up

 An at-bat is a tense moment, and in that moment you may feel tempted to tighten up your grip on the bat to ready yourself for impact.
-But be careful not to over-tighten: Choking the bat can mean less power, reach and control for any hitter.
+But be careful not to over-tighten your loaded position: Choking the bat can mean less power, reach, and control for any hitter.
 Instead, apply pressure with your fingers, with your dominant hand over your weaker one.
 Make sure your wrists stay nice and loose, so you get the control you want.
-Getting this grip down and hitting with it will take some practice, but it’s worth it.
+Getting this grip down and hitting with it in one fluid motion will take some practice, but it’s worth it.

 Don’t Second-Guess Your Swing

 Up against a pitcher who’s giving you problems?
-Thinking about switching your stance up to better address the ball?
+Thinking about switching your batting stance up to better address the ball?
 Don’t–you’ll end up with an even worse stance than before.
-In a situation like this, it’s much better to stick with what you’ve practiced than to try something totally untested and possibly weak.
-You know your stance fundamentals (feet shoulder-width apart, weight centered, bat shouldered,) and you know your swing will come directly from your stance, so the middle of an at-bat is not the time to experiment with either.
-At softball camp you have access to qualified coaches, so if your swing needs help, let your coach instruct you so.
+In a situation like this, it’s much better to stick with what you’ve worked on in batting practice than to try something totally untested and possibly weak.
+You know your stance fundamentals (feet shoulder-width apart, weight centered, bat shouldered, lead arm at a 90-degree angle) and you know your swing will come directly from your stance, so the middle of an at-bat is not the time to experiment with either.
+At softball camp, you have access to qualified NCAA coaches, so if your swing needs help, let your coach instruct you so.